xpdustry/toxopid/README.md

         // The platforms you target, you can choose DESKTOP, HEADLESS or/and ANDROID.
         // If not set, will target DESKTOP by default. platforms.add(ModPlatform.HEADLESS)
-        // Uses the Mindustry jitpack mirror for compilation,
-        // since the main repository is not reliable.
-        // Won't work with versions before v136. useMindustryMirror.set(true)
     }
     ```